-2021 Delivery Program Strategy 2.2 Encourage sustainable tourism initiatives which create em ployment and boost the local economy.
-2018/19 Operational Plan Activity Performance Measure Division Team 2.2.6 Provide ongoing management of visitor facilities, services and products, including social media channels, visitor centres and related business support.
+2021 Delivery Program Strategy 2.2 Encourage sustainable tourism initiatives which create employment and boost the local economy.
+2018/19 Operational Plan Activity Performance Measure Division Team 2.2.5 Work with regional agencies to identify opportunities to develop new accommodation products to support peak periods and major events, including: an analysis of opportunities and an accommodation investment opportunity summary that is reflected in the regional investment story.
+Completion of tasks as listed.
+A community calendar will be developed for distribution.
+Strategy and Place Tourism 2.2.6 Provide ongoing management of visitor facilities, services and products, including social media channels, visitor centres and related business support.
 Analysis of visitor numbers across each platform Strategy and Place Tourism 2.2.7 Work with local industry and other councils to promote and support the development of the region as a food destination that includes a number of agritourism experiences.
 This includes working with the CBRJO and Canberra Airport to showcase the region, highlighting attractions through visitor guides and supporting the development of food and beverage business opportunities in targeted meetings.
 Completion of tasks as listed Strategy and Place Tourism 2.2.8 Work with local businesses to identify potential winter events that can support increased visitation in winter months, including a workshop to discuss options, development of a targeted event list and engagement of benchmark councils around the costs and benefits of similar events in their region.
 Completion of tasks as listed Strategy and Place Tourism 2.2.9 Deliver tourism focused projects promoting individual towns, including app development, targeted information guides, static information facilities and signage improvements.
 Completion of tasks as listed Strategy and Place Tourism 2.2.10 Partner with local councils to support attracting more drive tourists to travel through our region, including repositioning of Snowy Valleys Way, supporting Upper Murray 2030 projects and collaborating on marketing of regional events.
-Completion of tasks as listed Strategy and Place Tourism 2.2.11 Work with other Councils and Crown Lands to build attraction to the Hume and Hovell Trail through a marketing program including social media, advertising and activation through events.
-Completion of tasks as listed Strategy and Place Tourism 2.2.12 Actively pursue opportunities to promote the region through editorial features, targeted advertising, famil tours, award nominations, leveraging regional campaigns and conference/summit presentations.
 Completion of tasks as listed Strategy and Place Tourism